sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 The status of a ticket appears right next to its number, at the top-left corner of its page.
 It indicates who has to work on it.

-- **new** -- the ticket has only been created, no code is available yet.
+- **new** -- the ticket has only been created (or the author forgot to change the status to something else).

-  If you want to work on it yourself, ask first on the ticket whether anybody else is working on it already.
+  If you want to work on it yourself it is better to leave a comment to say so.
+It could avoid having two persons doing the same job.

 - **needs_review** -- the code is ready to be peer-reviewed.
 If the code is not yours, then you can review it.
 See :ref:`chapter-review`.

-- **needs_work** -- the author has something to change in the code.
+- **needs_work** -- something needs to be changed in the code.
 The reason should appear in the comments.

 - **needs_info** -- somebody has to answer a question before anything else can happen.
 It should be clear from the comments.